 need to have a certain physical and emotional

-independency in order to have a healthy
+independency and freedom in order to build and have a healthy

-Learning how to do all these
+Knowing how to do all these

-important details.
-In 'End The Borderline Chaos'
+'End The Borderline Chaos'

-and induce the BPD to change.
+and how to guide your BPD dear person to change.